nadiazye/CSC-120-Project-1-Dental-Records/README.md

 # CSC 120 Project 1 Dental Records
+This specific git repository was done by Nadia Z. Rodriguez in Fall 2025.
 The midterm project for University of Miami's CSC 120 Fall 2025.
 Students are meant to make a fool proof project that tracks patient's dental records.

 Instruction for students by professor: